kratisto/docs/pages/public_cloud/ai_machine_learning/notebook_guide_billing_concept/guide.en-gb.md

 Rates for compute are mentioned per hour to facilitate reading of the prices, but the billing granularity remains **per minute**.

 As stated above and shown in the image above, you pay for these resources as long as you consume them.
-This happens when the image of your notebook is pulled, during the `STARTING` phase, but also during `RUNNING`, and `STOPPING` phases, until you reach the `STOPPED`.
+This happens when the image of your notebook is pulled, during the `STARTING` phase, but also during `RUNNING` and `STOPPING` phases, until you reach the `STOPPED` phase.

 ### Storage details